Macrometacorp/docs/docs/search-views/fulltext-search/queries/index.md

 - Match documents located in different collections.
 - Sort the result set based on how closely each document matches the search conditions.

-For information about creating a custom search view, refer to [Search Views](/search/views/index.md).

 ## Syntax

 You must use the `SEARCH` statement in a `FOR...IN` operation.
 The `SEARCH` statement must be placed after the `FOR` and before any additional operations.